mscaudill/openseize/paper/paper.md

 A consequence of this functional programming approach is that DSP pipelines in Openseize, in contrast to pipelines relying on Matlab [@Matlab2010] and Scipy [@Virtanen2020], are fully iterative.
-Restructuring DSP algorithms to support iterative processing is non-trivial as complex boundary conditions and the need to minimize data transfers between the hard-disk and virtual memory create significant challenges.
+Restructuring DSP algorithms to support iterative processing is non-trivial because complex boundary conditions and the need to minimize data transfers between disks and virtual memory creates significant challenges.
 To meet these, Openseize uses a first-in first-out (FIFO) queue data structure to cache arrays.
 FIFO caching allows previously seen data to influence the boundary conditions of in-process data and reduces the number of disk reads.
-This data structure in combination with iterative algorithms allows Openseize to scale to massive data recordings.
+This data structure in combination with both producers and iterative algorithms allows Openseize to scale to massive data recordings.

 ### Extensibile

-In addition to its scalability, Openseize is built using an object-oriented architecture to ensure extensibility.
+In addition to its scalability, Openseize employs an extensible object-oriented architecture.
 This feature, missing in many currently available DSP packages, is crucial in neuroscience research for two reasons.
 First, there are many different data file types in-use.
-Abstract base classes [@GOF] help future developers integrate their file types into Openseize by identifying reusable and required methods needed to create producers that Openseize's algorithms can process.
+Abstract base classes [@GOF] help future developers integrate their file types into Openseize by identifying required methods needed to create producers that Openseize's algorithms can process.
 Second, DSP operations are strongly interdependent.
 By identifying and abstracting common methods, the algorithms in Openseize are smaller, more maintainable and above all, easier to understand.  \autoref{fig:types} diagrams the currently available DSP methods grouped by their abstract types or module names.

  ![Partial list of DSP classes and methods available in Openseize grouped by abstract type and/or module (gray boxes).
 Each gray box indicates a point of